What are risk factors?

 Smoking cigarettes is one of the main risk factors for UTUC.

-People who have kidney damage from long-term use of certain painkillers may have a higher risk of UTUC.
+People who have had bladder cancer may have a higher risk of developing UTUC.

 A rare condition called Lynch syndrome (LS) also increases the risk of UTUC.
 People with this condition usually have several relatives on the same side of the family who have developed cancers, such as bowel and womb cancers, at an early age.